Mango Pudding (Dairy Free!)

 Frequently Asked Questions

 Absolutely!
-If you don’t have fresh mangoes on hand feel free to use frozen and thawed mango chunks to make the puree.
+If you don’t have fresh mangoes on hand feel free to use frozen and thawed mango chunks to make the puree for this Chinese mango pudding.

 To make mango pudding without traditional gelatin, simply use your preferred vegan gelatin substitute.
 These are typically made with agar agar as a thickening agent that won’t add any taste to the dessert.
 I haven’t personally tried this version but would love to hear how it works for you in the comments!